-\textbf{Medical Multimodal Large Language Models.} Med-MLLMs demonstrate strong capabilities in medical understanding and diagnostic support.
-HyperLLaVA\citep{zhang2024hyperllava} provides crucial insights for adapting general-purpose MLLMs to specialized medical scenarios.
-Med-Flamingo \citep{moor2023med} extends the Flamingo framework to medical image–text alignment, while LLaVA-Med \citep{li2023llava} incorporates a specialized visual encoder and medical instructions to enhance visual question answering, and BoostMIS\citep{zhang2022boostmis} shows remarkable success in handling noisy clinical data through adaptive pseudo-labeling.
-MedVLM \citep{pan2025medvlm} adopts multi-stage pretraining to achieve state-of-the-art results in radiology report generation and organ localization.
-HealthGPT \citep{lin2025healthgpt} unifies image understanding and generation within a single framework.
-Domain-specific models such as LLaVA-Rad \citep{chaves2024towards}, EyecareGPT \citep{li2025eyecaregpt}, and SkinGPT-4 \citep{zhou2023skingpt} support structured report generation and multimodal reasoning across radiology, ophthalmology, and dermatology.
-However, current Med-MLLMs~\citep{chen2024huatuogpt, pan2025medvlm, jiang2024medmoemixturedomainspecificexperts} primarily target image–text modalities and lack architectures designed for complex temporal signals such as ECG, which limits their applicability in continuous monitoring and early warning scenarios.
+\textbf{Medical Multimodal Large Language Models.} Med-MLLMs have shown strong capabilities in medical understanding and diagnostic support~\cite{chen2024huatuogpt, pan2025medvlm, jiang2024medmoemixturedomainspecificexperts,xu2025lingshu}.
+Med-Flamingo~\cite{moor2023med} and LLaVA-Med~\cite{li2023llava} are representative early medical multimodal models, focusing on image--text alignment and visual question answering.
+MedVLM~\cite{pan2025medvlm} employs multi-stage pretraining and attains SOTA performance in radiology report generation and organ localization.
+HealthGPT~\cite{lin2025healthgpt} unifies image understanding and generation within one framework.
+Domain-specific variants---LLaVA-Rad~\cite{chaves2024towards}, EyecareGPT~\cite{li2025eyecaregpt}, and SkinGPT-4~\cite{zhou2023skingpt}---enable structured reporting and multimodal reasoning across radiology, ophthalmology, and dermatology.
+However, the dual-form characteristics of ECG presents significant challenges to vision-centric models, and an effective ECG-specific Med-MLLM framework remains absent to date.

-\section{Heartcare Suite: Heartcare-220K}
+\section{Heartcare Suite: Heartcare-400K}